20 Top-Rated Weekend Getaways from Philadelphia, PA

 Not to be confused with the larger beach town of the same name in Maryland, Ocean City, New Jersey just may be the ultimate family destination.

-The city has a wonderfully wide, wooden boardwalk extending almost three miles.
-The boardwalk is filled with family-owned businesses, from little amusement parks to gift shops and food places.
+The city has a wonderfully wide wooden boardwalk extending almost three miles.
+The boardwalk is filled with many family-owned businesses, from little amusement parks to gift shops and food places.
 There are also some hotels and motels that are right on the boardwalk.

 Accommodation: Where to Stay in Ocean City